 Center For Teaching & Learning

-The Center for Teaching and Learning (CTL) provides development and resource support to faculty, staff, and students through the sharing and enhancement of effective strategies.
+The Center for Teaching and Learning (CTL) provides development opportunities and resource support to faculty, staff, and students committed to sharing and enhancing effective strategies for teaching and learning.

 An Educational Environment For All

-The CTL is committed to creating an educational environment that is socially just and inclusive of our diverse community.
+The CTL is committed to creating a socially just and inclusive educational environment for our diverse community.

 Main Areas Of Focus Include: